-I request that (Full name of Punil) Trequest that (i un name of i upil) D.O.D.
+I request that (Full name of Pupil) D.O.B:

 Be given the following medicine(s) while at school:

 Name of Medicine

 Duration of course

 Dose Prescribed

 Date Prescribed

 Time(s) to be given

 The above medication has been prescribed by the family or hospital doctor.
 It is clearly labelled indicating contents, dosage and child's name in FULL.

 Please read carefully and tick all relevant sentences before signing:

 I confirm that my child has taken this medicine before without adverse effect.

 I understand that the medicine will be administered by staff who are not medically qualified.

 I give my consent for the above medication to be administered according to the instructions given above.

 I understand that the medicine must be delivered to the school by me or the undermentioned responsible adult.

 And accept that this is a service which the school is not obliged to undertake and also agree to inform the school of any change in dosage immediately.

-Signed: Parent/Guardian
+Signed:Parent/Guardian

 Address:

+Date: